 The popularity of home warranties on Virginia’s real estate market has grown significantly over recent years.
 Unlike homeowner’s insurance that covers damages caused by fire, flood, theft, vandalism, and other problems, a home warranty covers normal wear and tear of the most important home systems and appliances.

 How to Select the Best Home Warranty in Virginia?

-In order to help homeowners select the best home warranty, we have collected as much information as possible on each company.
-This is not only from company websites but also from various sources including company representatives.
-We also read and summarized customer reviews from various consumer reporting websites such as the BBB, Consumer Advocate, and Yelp.
+This information was collected not only from company websites but also from various sources including company representatives.
+We also read and summarized customer reviews from various consumer reporting websites such as the Google Reviews, BBB, Consumer Advocate, and Yelp.

-There are several things to consider while purchasing a home warranty in Virginia.
-First of all, you should think about the location of your house.
-If you live in the western or southern parts of the state, in Virginia Beach or Norfolk, the climate there is significantly warmer and more humid than in Arlington and Alexandria in the north, or Roanoke and the Blue Ridge Mountains in the east.
+Are you ready to purchase a home warranty in Virginia?
+First of all, you should think about the location of your house, and here we explain why.
+If you live in the western or southern parts of the state, in Virginia Beach or Norfolk, there is a Humid Subtropical climate there, which is significantly warmer and more humid than in Arlington and Alexandria in the north, or Roanoke and Wytheville in the east.

 Another thing to consider before purchasing a home warranty is the age of the house.
 The general rule is the older the house, the more comprehensive of a warranty plan you need.